 As evident in earlier results as well, it is interesting to note that the CAP is not destroyed despite the strong wind shear, near critical Ri, and active KHW.
 Competing processes must offset the turbulent heat fluxes arising from the KHW, which would tend to remove the CAP stratification over time.
+For example, downward turbulent heat fluxes of 120 W m-2 during the warm frontal advances were evident with the large jumps in surface temperature (not shown).
 We suspect that the vertical differential temperature advection across the CAP is responsible for maintaining its strength.
-For example, the northerly flow at the surface is continually feeding cold-air from deeper portions of the CAP into the region surrounding ISS, where these waves are active.
+For example, the northerly flow at the surface is continually feeding cold-air from deeper portions of the CAP into the region surrounding ISS-S, where these waves are active.